 My parents encouraged me to go to college after I graduated, but I needed a break from school.
 I took a year off and worked some very random jobs: waitress, gas station clerk, laborer for a local insulating company.
 I had no direction, and it was around this time my mom sat me down and gave me a stern talking to about my future.

 My mom helped me scour college pamphlets to figure out what program to take.
 I was always a creative person so when I mentioned that I might be interested in the graphic design program at SAIT my mom ran with it.
 Before I knew it, I was enrolled.
 Long story short: I enjoyed the program, and with my education I got a job at a local print shop where I worked as a junior graphic designer for a year creating posters, brochures, and other marketing materials for local businesses.

 Around the age of 22 I started wanting to learn more about my Cree and Metis roots so I applied for a summer job helping to run day camps for kids at my local Friendship Centre.
 I felt like I had finally come home at that place, and ended up doing youth programming there for the next six years.
 So many young people I’ve worked with have a story like mine: they moved from a small community to a big city, didn’t have many friends at school, were often going through tough stuff at home, and struggled to participate in cultural activities.

 As an Indigenous student I’ve received funding from various organizations including the National Indian Brotherhood Trust, Indspire, and the Northern Alberta Development Council.
 I recognize the investment that these organizations have made in my education, and I feel a responsibility to give back.
-I regularly volunteer at local events and serve as President of the Circle of Indigenous Students at GPRC.
+I regularly volunteer at local events and last year I served as President of the Circle of Indigenous Students at GPRC.
 I also balance my studies with being a mom of two young girls.
 When I get overwhelmed, instead of thinking of how far I have left to go, I think about how far I’ve come.